bonny/WordPress-Simple-History/readme.txt

 = 2.x (x 2017) =

 - Fix search date range inputs not showing correctly.
 - Change the message for when a plugin is deactivated due to an error.
 Now the plugin slug is included, so you know exactly what plugin has been deactivated.
+Also the reason for the deactivation is included (one of "Invalid plugin path", "Plugin file does not exist", or "The plugin does not have a valid header.").
 - HHVM is not used for any tests any longer because PHP 7 and Travis not supporting it or something.
 I dunno.
 Something like that.

 = 2.16 (May 2017) =